 Level 2 Award in Independent Advocacy – City & Guilds

-Various in-work training including: confidentiality & data protection, safeguarding adults, domestic violence, mental health & creativity, equality & diversity, bereavement skills & many more.
+Various in-work training including: confidentiality & data protection, safeguarding adults, domestic abuse, mental health & creativity, equality & diversity, bereavement skills & many more.

 Private & confidential service